kode4food/interpol/guide/10-api.md

 There are several support structures and functions attached to the `interpol()` function.
 By default, they are as follows:

   * `VERSION` - The current version of Interpol, represented as a String.
-  * `evaluate(source, obj, options)` - Compiles and evaluates the specified source against the provided context object.
+  * `evaluate(source, [obj], [options])` - Compiles and evaluates the specified source against the provided context object.
-  * `compile(source, options)` - compiles a string template, returning an Object that contains the generated JavaScript function body and any errors or warnings that occurred during compilation.
+  * `compile(source, [options])` - compiles a string template, returning an Object that contains the generated JavaScript function body and any errors or warnings that occurred during compilation.
-  * `runtime(options)` - creates a new Interpol Runtime instance.
+  * `runtime([options])` - creates a new Interpol Runtime instance.
 A Runtime manages common resources between a set of Interpol templates and modules and can be used to create an isolated import resolution sandbox.
 If options are not passed, the default Interpol Runtime instance is returned.
-  * `bless(value)` - Blesses a Function or String as being Interpol-safe.
+  * `bless(value, [funcType])` - Blesses a Function or String as being Interpol-safe.
+The funcType is optional and only applies to blessed Functions.

 ## Compilation
 The `interpol()` function will parse, compile, and generate a function for your template all in one pass.
 But there are cases where you may want the compiled JavaScript for a template rather than a function.
 In these cases, you'll want to call `interpol.compile()`.